-feckless leadership is the curse of sub-Saharan Africa
+feckless leadership is the curse of sub-Saharan African countries

 In his book 'The Bottom Billion', Professor Paul Collier,

-Director for the Study of African Economies at Oxford University, says
+Director for the Study of African Economies at Oxford University, states

 that 'one billion people in 58 nations, many of which are in sub-Saharan